gkothar1/marss-riscv-docs/source/sections/running-full-system.rst

     $ simstart; ./coremark.exe  0x3415 0x3415 0x66 0 7 1 2000  > ./run2.log; simstop;
     $ simstart; ./coremark.exe 8 8 8 0 7 1 2000 > ./run3.log; simstop;

-After every ``simstop`` command, the summary of the performance stats is printed on the console, and individual stats file is generated based on the timestamp.
+After every ``simstop`` command, the summary of the performance stats is printed on the console, and the stats file for every run is generated based on the current time-stamp.